Photo Courtesy Of Martin Bigum

 WHAT’S YOUR BACKGROUND TRAINING?

-I never got into the Academy of Fine Arts here in Copenhagen, but I have been hanging around a lot there because my girlfriend got in.
-Before going my own ways in the art world I was two and a half years at the Design School Denmark at the Graphics and Design.
+I never got into the Royal Danish Academy of Fine Arts here in Copenhagen, but I have been hanging out a lot around there because my girlfriend was admitted.
+Before going my own way in the art world I was two and a half years at the Design School Denmark at the Graphics and Design.
 The knowledge of typography and fundamental composing has been of good use for me in relation to my paintings poster-like appearance and all my catalogues etc., which have always had a strong graphic identity.

 WHAT KIND OF CREATIVE PATTERNS, ROUTINES OR RITUALS DO YOU HAVE?